 Some people object to the idea of sneaking in vegetables and not telling the family.
 You can tell them if you want to.
-My veggie fearing son has no idea and I plan to keep it that way.
-He might do his infamous gagging routine if I tell him.
+My veggie fearing son (it's an autism-thing) has no idea and I plan to keep it that way.
+He might start involuntarily gagging if I tell him.
 I just tell him they are Pink Pancakes and he is thrilled.

-These are adapted from Jessica Seinfeld’s recipe in Deceptively Delicious (affiliate link) I added some whole wheat flour to the mix which not only gives it fiber but a bit of a nutty crunch.
+This recipe is adapted from Jessica Seinfeld's recipe in Deceptively Delicious (affiliate link).
+I added some whole wheat flour to the mix which not only gives it fiber but a bit of a nutty crunch.

 - 1 cup reduced fat baking mix